Today’s teenagers grew up with the internet — and now, they’re also building it.

 Matthew Perlman, a seventh-grade student at Penn Alexander School, programmed a laptop game that encourages students to make healthful eating selections.

 The main person navigates a Super Mario-styled map looking to accumulate as many apples as possible, losing existence if they hit a doughnut.
-It took him approximately a month and a 1/2, which is the first time he made something love it.
+It took him approximately a month and a 1/2 the first time he made something he loved.

 “You may be healthful in an amusing way,” Perlman said.